MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/numoperators.md

 In [Kusto Query Language (KQL)](index.md), the data type of the result of an arithmetic operation is determined by the data types of the operands.
 If one of the operands is of type `real`, the result will be of type `real`.
 If both operands are of type `int`, the result will also be of type `int`.

-Due to these rules, the result of arithmetic operations that only involve integers will be truncated to an integer, which may not always be what you want.
-To avoid truncated results, convert at least one of the `int` values to `real` using the [real()](scalar-data-types/real.md) function before performing the operation.
+Due to these rules, the result of division operations that only involve integers will be truncated to an integer, which may not always be what you want.
+To avoid truncation, convert at least one of the `int` values to `real` using the [real() function](scalar-data-types/real.md) before performing the operation.

-The following table shows arithmetic operations involving different data types and their corresponding results.
+The following examples illustrate how the operand types affect the result type in division operations.

 | Operation | Result | Description |
 |--|--|--|